luanmdang/luanmdang/README.md

 # Luan Dang

+Hello friends!

-I'm a CS student at Stanford.
-I build tools I actually use, usually because the existing options aren't free.
+I like to build tools I actually use, usually because the existing options aren't free.

 Most of my work sits at the intersection of systems and AI.
 I like understanding how things work under the hood, and I like when software makes someone's day a little easier (it does for me!).